Third Portuguese Republic: 2010s

-Portugal suffered from a severe economic crisis between 2009 and 2016.

 In January 2011, Anibal Cavaco Silva was easily re-elected as President of the Republic of Portugal for a second five-year term in the first round of the election.

-In 2011, Portugal applied for EU assistance, as the third European Union country after Greece and Ireland, to cope with its budget deficit caused by the financial crisis.
+In 2011, due to the 2010-2014 Portuguese financial crisis, Portugal applied for EU assistance, as the third European Union country to do so, after Greece and Ireland.

 In June 2011, center-right Passos Coelho became the new prime minister of the financially-troubled country, succeeding former Socialist Prime Minister Jose Socrates.
 The Social Democrat Party, led by Pedro Passos Coelho, won the parliamentary election earlier same month.

 Austerity budgets included spending cuts and higher taxes, which caused worsening living standards in the country and higher unemployment to above 16%.

 In October 2015 parliamentary elections, the governing centre-right coalition of Prime Minister Pedro Passos Coelho won narrowly, but the coalition lost its absolute majority in parliament.

 The new minority government led by Passos Coelho was soon toppled in a parliamentary vote.
 The 11-day-old government was the shortest-lived national government in the Portuguese history.
 In November 2015, The Socialist leader Antonio Costa became Portugal's prime minister, after forming an alliance with Communist, Green and Left Bloc parties.

 In January 2016, centre-right politician Marcelo Rebelo de Sousa was elected as the new president of Portugal.

 In October 2016, former Portuguese Prime Minister Antonio Guterres was officially appointed as the next United Nations Secretary-General.
 He took office on 1 January 2017, when Ban Ki-moon's second five-year term ended.
-António Guterres has announced that he will be seeking a second five-year term as UN Secretary-General, which would begin in January 2022.